samofwise/pps-register/README.md

 ### Domain design

+- For the domain design I selected a simple representation of two main entities. `PersonalPropertySecurities` and `PersonalPropertySecurityUploads`.
+- This was to keep the domain design simple and only focus on the necessary entities to allow for time to be focused around building out the microservices architecture
+- `PersonalPropertySecurityUploads` tracks all file uploads per client, using stored filenames to prevent duplicate submissions.
+Also it provides a denormalized summary of the processing results
+- `PersonalPropertySecurities` stores all of the unique personal property securities per client in the registry.
+- Also I do admit the names are too similar and may easily lead to confusion

 ### Scaleability

 - I implemented a microservices architecture using .NET Aspire to enable independent scaling and load balancing of services
-- I separated the PPSUpload Worker into its own microservice to handle resource-intensive file processing independently
+- I specifically separated the PPSUpload Worker into its own microservice to handle resource-intensive file processing independently
 - I integrated AWS SQS to ensure reliable file processing during high load
 - I configured health checks to quickly detect and respond to service issues
 - I utilized React Query to provide instant feedback and reduce server load